userdocs/qbittorrent-nox-static/README.md

 Module specific help - flags are used with the modules listed here.

-Use: all or module-name          Usage: ~/qbittorrent-nox-static-musl.sh all
+Use: all or module-name          Usage: ~/qbittorrent-nox-static.sh all -i

  all         - Install all modules install     - optional Install the ~/qbittorrent-build/completed/qbittorrent-nox binary